jdossgollin/F21-CEVE101/_modules/03-water.md

 : Water Treatment Processes with Guest Lecture [Dr. Jorge Loyo](https://www.linkedin.com/in/jorge-loyo-2107183a) -- NEWT Center and the Sustainability Minor

 Oct 19
-: 🗓 Project 1 Presentations
+: Work on Project 1 in class

 Oct 21
-: 1.
-Datasets and Software for Project 2
+: 1. 🗓 Project 1 Presentations
   1. ⚡️ Project 2 assigned -- rainwater harvesting in the semi-arid Brazil Nordeste